demirantay/algorithms/README.md

   <br>
 </p>

-> The link listed below point to the python code.
-You can also find different language implementations of the algorithms and data structures.
+> The links listed below point to the python code.
+If you search above ou can also find different language implementations of the algorithms and data structures in the file tree.

 ## Data Structures